 Screen size: 65-inches | Tuner: Freeview HD | Resolution: 3840 x 2160 | Panel technology: LED | Smart TV: Custom Panasonic | Curved: Yes | Dimensions: 1,448 x 913 x 311 mm

-The first Ultra HD Premium-rated TV to land in the UK was a real head-turner.
+It was the first Ultra HD Premium-rated TV to land in the UK, and was a real head-turner.
 We loved the vibrancy of its images, and the native HDR the picture performance bordered on breathtaking.
 The full array backlight presented problems (don't think we forgot), but we reckon the visual benefits probably outweigh content-specific backlighting issues.

 Having Netflix and Amazon 4K on tap is a major plus point, and more good news is that it can also look pretty great with Full HD content, particularly Blu-ray.

-It might not have the hutzpah to overtake some of this year's best and brightest panels from LG and Samsung, but considering how well it performs for its price, it may very well be the screen to convince you that HDR is the next giant quantum leap in image quality we've all been promised.
+Newer models tend to have even greater brightness, but considering how well it performs for its price, it may very well be the screen to convince you that HDR is the next giant quantum leap in image quality we've all been promised.

 Read the full review: Panasonic TX-65DX902B